Is LinkedIn worth the hype?

 LinkedIn can be incredibly helpful if you’re looking for a job.
-Recruiters are constantly looking online to find people that match their job openings and talent pipeline.
-There are a range of different strategies for making sure employers can find you, so we recommend you read a couple of different articles on how to optimise your profile to show recruiters that you are looking for a job and what that job looks like.
-The LinkedIn link below is a great place to start in learning how to do this.
+Recruiters are constantly looking online to find people that match their job openings and fill their future skills gaps.
+There’s a range of different articles on how to make sure your profile stands out to show recruiters that you are looking for a job and what your skill set is.

 It’s your digital resume

-LinkedIn shares with an employer, your work experience, how large your network is and what qualifications you have.
-If you are more active on LinkedIn it will share more about you from the things you post and like, through to the articles that you’ve written and shared.
+LinkedIn shares with an employer your work experience and qualifications and also shows them how big your online network is.
+If you are more active on LinkedIn it will share more about you from the things you post and like, through the articles and comments you’ve written and shared.
 This is a powerful way to show an employer that you’re an active professional who is a thought leader and engaged in a particular industry.

 Connect with people you’ve studied or worked with

-Unlike Facebook or other social media platforms where you are more likely to only connect with personal friends, LinkedIn is a great space for networking with professional ties or people you’ve studied with who while you might not have a strong personal connection, could be considered a professional acquaintance.
-You never know when these people will become very useful in your job search or in a team or project you’re putting together.
+Unlike many social media platforms where you are more likely to only connect with personal friends, LinkedIn is a great space for networking with professional ties or people you’ve studied with who you might not have a strong personal connection with but could be considered a professional acquaintance.
+You never know when these people will become useful in your job search, for networking or if you are doing the recruiting yourself.

-See the types of people who are employed in the jobs you’re interested in
+See who has the types of jobs you’re interested in

 Let’s assume you’re particularly interested in a particular role, industry or specific company.
 If you go on to LinkedIn and look at the company, or companies within the relevant industry or people doing those roles, you can see who’s working in those environments and what their background is.
 Seeing the profiles of people will give you an idea of skills and qualifications that are relevant, and also if you might be a good fit for the organization.
 You can also assess any gaps in your experience you may have that can be addressed or further skills you have that could be potentially useful to an organization.